sevenecks/moo-package-manager/README.md

 After loading and viewing a package you can `@install-package` to kick off the installation process.
 Installation is an interactive process that will require you to make decisions about how your new package is installed.
 There a number of decision points during the installation process which are outlined below.

-When you first `@install-package` he package manager checks to see if the package hash matches the hashed version of the package map.
+When you first `@install-package` the package manager checks to see if the package hash matches the hashed version of the package map.
 If this fails, the package installation is aborted.

-> Note: If you are seeing a hash mismatch, then there is probably a bug in how we are encoding the package, and you should open an issue or reach out on Discord (see Contributing section).
+> Note: If you are seeing a hash mismatch, it doesn't mean there is something wrong with the package.
+I have been seeing issues with this and I'm looking into why it is happening.

-It will then check to see if this specific version of this package has already been installed (by checking `$mpm.installed_packages` for a matching package hash.
+It will then check to see if this package has already been installed (by checking `$mpm.installed_packages` for a matching package id.
 If the package has already been installed, you will see a message alerting you of this, but you may continue your installation.

 The package meta data (such as name, description, version, created at, etc.) will then be displayed and you will be prompted to confirm you want to install the package.